- Security >

 creating any user, MongoDB provides a localhost exception which allows you to create a user

-database.
+administrator in the admin database.
 Once created, you must

 authenticate as the user administrator to create additional users.

-Using mongosh
+Using mongosh:

 - switch to the

-database - add the
+admindatabase - add the

 Tip

-method prompts you to enter the
+The passwordPrompt() method prompts you to enter the

 password.
 You can also specify your password directly as a string.
 We

-recommend to use the passwordPrompt()
+recommend to use the passwordPrompt() method to avoid the

 password being visible on your screen and potentially leaking the